 Wind farms tend to be located in remote areas, which may appear advantageous, but this can present challenges in the logistics involved with construction and energy transmission.
-Alongside the plant itself, transmission lines must be built to transport generated power from the wind farm to consumers.
-Many wind plant owners are pre-empting expansion and futureproofing the transmission lines to be able to handle greater capacities over time.
+Alongside the plant, transmission lines must be built to transport generated power from the wind farm to consumers.
+Many wind plant owners are pre-empting expansion and futureproofing the transmission lines to handle greater capacities over time.

-Unlike traditional cabling infrastructures, wind energy cables often utilise aluminium conductor designs as they offer lighter weights and lower costs than copper conductors.
-Assessment of cabling systems is crucial to proving long distance transmission capabilities, efficiency and performance within a range of harsh outdoor environments, including their ability to continue operating in rain, high wind and varying temperature environments.
+Unlike traditional cabling infrastructures, wind energy cables often utilise aluminium conductor designs, offering lighter weights and lower costs than copper conductors.
+Assessment of cabling systems is crucial to proving long-distance transmission capabilities, efficiency and performance within harsh outdoor environments, including their ability to continue operating in the rain, high wind and varying temperature environments.

 2. Energy conversion process

-Energy generated from a wind turbine is transported to a transmission substation, from here in an extremely high voltage (EHV) form it is readied for onwards transmission to the grid.
+Energy generated from a wind turbine is transported to a transmission substation.
+From here, in an extremely high voltage (EHV) form, it is readied for onward transmission to the grid.
 Energy grids often comprise of a series of power lines which link to regional or local power centres.
-Once the energy reaches the centres it is converted to lower voltages and from here it is fed into the local distribution grids for consumer usage.
+Once the energy reaches the centres, it is converted to lower voltages, and from here, it is fed into the local distribution grids for consumer usage.

-The journey from plant to consumer involves a range of voltage capabilities and thus a need for differing cable considerations.
-For example, the material components used in cable design can often by dictated by electrical demands and the cable’s ability to maximise conductivity and insulation resistance.
+The journey from plant to consumer involves a range of voltage capabilities and, thus, a need for differing cable considerations.
+For example, the material components used in cable design can often be dictated by electrical demands and the cable’s ability to maximise conductivity and insulation resistance.
 The cable construction may also influence reactance, impedance and capacitance.
-Therefore, higher voltage cables used from grid to demand centres may require additional protective component layers to ensure safe and efficient performance.
+Therefore, higher voltage cables from the grid to demand centres may require additional protective component layers to ensure safe and efficient performance.

 3. Fire threats in wind turbines

-Wind turbines catch fire for the same reasons as other heavy machinery: components fail, overheating occurs or sparks ignite flammable material.
-Measures can be put in place to protect and reduce the likelihood of serious wind turbine fires.
+Wind turbines catch fire for the same reasons as other heavy machinery: components fail, overheating occurs, or sparks ignite flammable material.
+Measures can be implemented to protect and reduce the likelihood of severe wind turbine fires.
 Opting for non-combustible insulating materials helps suppress the early stages of a potential fire.
-Realtime monitoring systems can be installed to continuously monitor the condition of machinery, recording data and insights, so that action can be taken and operations paused before a serious fire situation develops.
+Realtime monitoring systems can be installed to continuously monitor the condition of machinery, recording data and insights so that action can be taken and operations paused before a severe fire situation develops.
 With remote operations, particularly those offshore or not easily accessible, systems such as these safeguard operations.

 Contact the Team